stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The Oracle obtains consensus on the price of Luna with the following procedure:

-* Let { P_1, P_2, ..., P_n } be a set of time intervals, each of duration `params.VotePeriod` currently set to 1 minute.
+* Let { P_1, P_2, ..., P_n } be a set of time intervals, each of duration `params.VotePeriod` (currently set to 1 minute).
 Within the span of each P_i, validators must submit two messages:

   * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of uluna<>ukrw, uluna<>uusd, and uluna<>usdr.